Sathish-509/UI-JSTechNotes/README.md

 Grouping Selectors
 You can apply a style to many selectors if you like.
 Just separate the selectors with a comma, as given in the following example −

+If you’re wanting to style occurrences of a certain class inside another class, you can write the following:
+.nav .nav-item { ... }
+The above targets any .nav-item inside .nav.
+If you only want those that are immediately inside the .nav as opposed to any level deep, you can add the > character, like so:

+.nav > .nav-item { ... }
+Want to target a button only if it’s next to another button?
+The + character has got you covered:

+.button + .button { ... }

 h1, h2, h3 {
    color: #36C;
    font-weight: normal;